 The corpus linguistics textbooks by Tony McEnery & Andrew Hardie (Corpus Linguistics: Method, theory and practice, CUP, 2011) and Tony McEnery & Andrew Wilson (Corpus Linguistics, EUP, 1996/2001) have been cited recently as authorities in an opinion of the Supreme Court of the State of Utah.

-In the International QS World University Rankings for 2015 Linguistics at Lancaster University has been ranked as 13th in the world.
+In the QS World University Rankings Linguistics at Lancaster is ranked very highly, 13th in world, whilst Lancaster University has risen 39 places to be ranked 121 in the world.

 For the last forty years, we have been known for cutting-edge empirically-based theoretical and applied research in a wide range of research areas.
 We constantly strive to make links with potential users of our work.
 One of our latest developments is the £3.5million ESRC funded Centre for Corpus Approaches to Social Science.